 What is Inheritance Tax?

-The majority of estates are not large enough to incur Inheritance tax; however, you should still consider it when making your will.
-For those that do have large estates, inheritance tax can cost loved ones thousands of pounds, but there are ways that this can be reduced.
+The majority of estates in England and Wales are not large enough to incur Inheritance tax, with only 16% of house sales above £500,000 and 2.8% over £1M in 2024.
+However, you should still consider it when making your will.
+Large estates can cost loved ones thousands of pounds in inheritance tax, but there are ways to reduce it.

-Inheritance tax is the tax you pay on the ‘estate’ of someone who has passed away; how much you pay depends on the value of the deceased person’s estate – based on assets.
-This can be cash in the bank, property or business, investments, vehicles and payouts from life insurance, minus any debts.
+Inheritance tax is the tax you pay on the ‘estate’ of someone who has passed away.
+How much you pay depends on the value of the deceased person’s estate, based on assets.
+This can be cash in the bank, property or business, investments, vehicles, and payouts from life insurance, excluding debts.

-Inheritance tax from your estate is paid to HM Revenue and Customs (HMRC) by the person dealing with the estate.
-They are known as the ‘executor’ if there is a will.
+Inheritance tax from your estate is paid to HM Revenue and Customs (HMRC) by the “executor” or the person dealing with the estate.

 You won’t have to pay inheritance tax if: